raspberrypi/picotool/README.md

 ### USB device descriptors

 Seems like tagging these might be nice (we just need to store the pointer to it assuming - as is often the case - the descriptor is just a linear chunk of memory) ...
-I assume there is a tool out there to prettyify such a think if picotool dumps the descriptor in binary..
+I assume there is a tool out there to prettyify such a thing if picotool dumps the descriptor in binary.

 ### Issues

 If you ctrl+c out of the middle of a long operation, then libusb seems to get a bit confused, which means we aren't able to unlock our lockout of USB MSD writes (we have turned them off so the user doesn't step on their own toes).
-Simply running `picotool info` again will unlock it properly the nex time (or you can reboot the device).
+Simply running `picotool info` again will unlock it properly the next time (or you can reboot the device).